mprib/caliscope/README.md

 ## Quick Start

+1. Create a new virtual environment with Python 3.10 or later
+2. Activate the virtual environment
+3. Install pyxy3d
+4. Launch pyxy3d

 ## Key Features

 The project leans heavily upon OpenCV, SciPy, and PyQt to provide the following **key features**: